Y Bryn

 Ultimately, Welsh Ministers will decide whether or not to approve the application, however many other parties will have the opportunity to influence the proposals, including host local authorities, Neath Port Talbot County Borough Council and Bridgend County Borough Council, as well as local communities and interested parties.

-We are undertaking an extensive pre-application community consultation exercise prior to submitting an application to the Planning Inspectorate.
-This involves at least two rounds of public consultation, and a formal consultation period as required by the DNS regulations set out in the Planning (Wales) Act 2015.
+We have undertaken an extensive pre-application community consultation exercise prior to submitting an application to the Planning Inspectorate.
+This has involved two rounds of informal public consultation, and a formal consultation period as required by the DNS regulations set out in the Planning (Wales) Act 2015.

 Coriolis Energy and ESB have committed to ensuring that, wherever possible, Welsh contractors are employed to help us deliver the services we need for this project.